-The Mathematical Association of Western Australia will host the 2022 WA Annual Maths Conference at the Crown Convention Centre, Burswood 16 – 18 November.
+The Mathematical Association of Western Australia hosted the 2022 WA Annual Maths Conference at the Crown Convention Centre, Burswood from 16 – 18 November 2022.

-Our theme “Maths: A journey, not a destination” highlights that mathematics should be about the processes and not the product.
-The conference will support teachers to focus on the processes of teaching and assessing mathematics.
+Our theme “Maths: A journey, not a destination” highlighted that mathematics should be about the processes and not the product.
+The conference aims to support teachers to focus on the processes of teaching and assessing mathematics.

-We are delighted that Dr Peter Liljedahl will join us virtually as Thursday’s keynote and Dr Katherin Cartwright will keynote in person on Friday.
+We were delighted that Dr Peter Liljedahl was able to join us virtually as Thursday’s keynote and Dr Katherin Cartwright delivered our keynote in person on Friday.

 Dr. Peter Liljedahl

 Dr. Peter Liljedahl is a Professor of Mathematics Education in the Faculty of Education at Simon Fraser University and author of the best-selling book, Building Thinking Classrooms in Mathematics (Grades K-12): 14 Teaching Practices for Enhancing Learning.

 Peter is a former high school mathematics teacher who has kept his research interest and activities close to the classroom.
 He consults regularly with teachers, schools, school districts, and ministries of education on issues of teaching and learning, problem solving, assessment, and numeracy.

 Dr. Katherin Cartwright